petersonben50/Everglades/code/2018_analysis_assembly/hgcA/hgcA_processing_2018.md

 The Pw04 MegaHit assembly returned 3 fragments, one from Pw03 MegaHit, and 1 each from Pw01 and Pw02 in the metaSPADes assemblies.
 There's one sequences (Pw04Meta18_000000032264_1) that only has one predicted TM domain, and doesn't align well with the others, but isn't cut off at the C-terminus.
 I decided to hang on to that one for now.
+There is a scaffold (Pw01Meta18_000000017085) with two hgcA hits against it, at the first and second open reading frame.
+It appears that the ORF was split, likely a Prodigal artifact.
+I'm just going to cut these two out rather than trying to combine them.
+During the depth analysis (below) it turned out that the scaffold wasn't at very high coverage anyways.

 I saved a file (`hgcA_good.afa`) with all the keeper sequences, and only kept those with a full cap helix domain and several transmembrane domains.